-This verse of scripture suggests that any religious belief that does not include trusting in Jesus Christ provides no assurance of eternal salvation.
+This verse of scripture suggests that any religious belief that does not include trusting in Jesus Christ as Savior provides no assurance of eternal salvation.

 Revelation 20:14-15: “Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire.”

-This scripture passage, in light of Revelation 20:10 and 21:27, indicates that any person whose name is not written in the Lamb’s (i.e., Jesus Christ’s) Book of Life will be thrown into the same lake of fire where Satan will be cast.
+In light of Revelation 20:10 and 21:27, Revelation 20:14-15 indicates that any person whose name is not written in the Lamb’s (i.e., Jesus Christ’s) Book of Life will be thrown into the same lake of fire where Satan will be cast.

-Considered together, these Bible passages make it evident that not everyone will go to heaven (i.e., have eternal salvation) after the death of their mortal body.
+Considered together, these scriptures make it evident that not everyone will go to heaven (i.e., have eternal salvation) after the death of their mortal body.

-In contrast with these passages, the following reports of NDE studies generally indicate that almost everyone will enjoy a blissful afterlife.
+In contrast with these scriptures, the following reports of NDE studies generally indicate that almost everyone will enjoy a blissful afterlife.